 Leica M10 vs Olympus PEN-F

 The Leica M10 (Typ 3656) and the Olympus PEN-F are two enthusiast cameras that were officially introduced, respectively, in January 2017 and January 2016.
-The M10 is a rangefinder-style mirrorless camera, while the PEN-F is a mirrorless interchangeable lens camera.
+The M10 is a fixed lens compact, while the PEN-F is a rangefinder-style mirrorless.
 The cameras are based on a full frame (M10) and a Four Thirds (PEN-F) sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Olympus provides 20.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.